 If you pay income taxes to one of these states, consult a tax professional for more information about deducting contributions to a Virginia529 account.

-Take a look at Virginia529’s holiday schedule for processing deadlines to ensure your contributions are made in time to qualify for a 2020 tax deduction.
-Please note that until further notice, Virginia529's office building will remain closed due to COVID-19.
+Take a look at Virginia529’s holiday schedule for processing deadlines to ensure your contributions are made in time to qualify for a 2021 tax deduction.
+Please note that Virginia529's office building remains closed to customers.
 Virginia529 will process your investment direction or withdrawal request received in good standing according to this year’s schedule.
 This calendar is also useful if you’re planning a withdrawal from your account this month.

 While you may be focused on the holidays, don’t let the season go by and leave money on the table!